AdminTL/gestion_personnage_TL/INSTALL.md

 --static_dir : Web: Static files directory (default=WEB_DEFAULT_STATIC_DIR)
 --template_dir : Web: Template files directory (default=WEB_DEFAULT_TEMPLATE_DIR)
 --db_path : Specify a path for database file. (default=DB_DEFAULT_PATH)
---db_demo : Active demo database.
-Cannot save information in real database, only keep in memory. (default=False) --web-listen-address : Web: Web server listen address (default=Listen()) --ssl : Activate https and create ssl files if they don't exist.
+--db_demo : Use demo database.
+This option keeps all information in memory and does not save to the real database. (default=False)
+--web-listen-address : Web: Web server listen address (default=Listen()) --ssl : Activate https and create ssl files if they don't exist.
 Doesn't work in Windows. (default=False) --use_internet_static : Force using static files like css and js from another internet website.
 Use web browser cache. (default=False)